tententgc/dotfiles/README.md

 These are my personal dotfiles, the configuration files that customize my shell, editor, and overall command-line environment.
 By keeping them in a Git repository, I can easily set up a new machine and keep my settings synchronized everywhere.

-This setup is inspired by Holman's dotfiles and is organized by topic to keep things clean and modular.

 -----